 Trim the branches over the pool

-Do this in order to minimise the amount of dried leaves falling and floating above your pool.
+Do this in order to minimise the number of dried leaves falling and floating above your pool.
 Plus, the trimmed areas will promote a new growth come spring.

 Keep your poolside furniture to the side